 JOB AD | CEO of the Human Sciences Research Council

-This is a contract position for five years and may be renewable for a second term at the discretion of the board.
+The appointment is for five years and renewable for a second term at the discretion of the board

 Key areas of responsibility of the CEO are to:

-- drive the strategic direction of the HSRC in delivering “social science that makes a difference” to the development challenges of SA, Africa and globally;
+- drive the strategic direction of the HSRC in delivering “social science that makes a difference” to the development challenges of SA, the African continent and globally;

-- profile and position the organisation as leaders in the production and use of social science research with the government, the local and international scientific community, civil society and the private sector;
+- profile and position the organisation as a leader in the production and use of social science research with the government, the local and international scientific community, civil society and the private sector;

-- actively drive initiatives to enhance the HSRC’s affect and visibility locally and internationally;
+- actively drive initiatives to enhance the HSRC’s impact and visibility locally and internationally;

-- provide academic and strategic leadership to the executive team of researchers and support-services managers in the production, and use of high-quality, policy-relevant social science research;
+- provide intellectual and strategic leadership to the executive team of researchers and support services managers in the production and use of high-quality, policy-relevant social science research;

-- sustain the organisation through establishing fundraising mechanisms and effective planning and management of financial and other resources for optimal performance;
+- sustain the organisation through effective procuring, planning and managing of financial and other resources for optimal performance;

-- account, through the board of the HSRC, to the minister of higher education, science & technology and to parliament on the performance of the organisation;
+- account to the board of the HSRC on the performance of the organisation;

-- extend the transformation of the HSRC, with particular regard to organisational development, capacity-building and representation; and
+- continue the transformation of the HSRC, with particular regard to its contextual knowledge production, staff capacity-building, and organisational structure and culture; and

 - enhance the HSRC’s research reputation nationally and internationally.

-- good research networks that can be mobilised to strengthen the HSRC;
+- access to research networks that can be mobilised to strengthen the HSRC, the country and Africa;

-- a PhD degree in a social sciences or humanities field;
+- a PhD degree in social sciences or humanities;

-- at least 15 years of leadership experience in an academic/research environment, 10 of which must be at executive level;
+- at least 10 years of leadership experience in an academic/research/policy environment, five of which must have been at an executive level; and

 - knowledge of the regulatory environment in which the HSRC operates.